Orellanine

-Orellanine or orellanin is a mycotoxin found in a group of mushrooms known as the Orellani within the family Cortinariaceae.
+Orellanine or orellanin is a toxin found in a group of mushrooms known as the Orellani within the family Cortinariaceae.
 Structurally, it is a bipyridine N-oxide compound somewhat related to the herbicide diquat.

 History

-Orellanine first came to people's attention in 1952 when a mass poisoning of 102 people in Konin, Poland, resulted in 11 deaths.
+Orellanine first came to people's attention in 1952 when a mass poisoning of 102 people in Konin, Poland resulted in 11 deaths.
 Orellanine comes from a class of mushrooms that fall under the genus Cortinarius, and has been found in the species C. orellanus, rubellus, henrici, rainerensis and bruneofulvus.
 Poisonings related to these mushrooms have occurred predominately in Europe where mushroom foraging was common, though cases of orellanine poisoning have been reported in North America and Australia as well.
 There are several reported cases of people ingesting orellanine-containing mushrooms after mistaking them for edible or hallucinogenic mushrooms.

 Orellanine was first isolated in 1962, when Stanisław Grzymala extracted and isolated orellanine from the mushroom C. orellanus.
 Grzymala was also able to demonstrate the nephrotoxicity of C. orellanus and determine various physical and chemical properties of orellanine.
 He found that the toxicity of the mushroom was due to both delayed and acute kidney injury.

 The chemical structure of orellanine was first deduced by Antkowiak and Gessner in 1979, who identified it as 3,3',4,4'-tetrahydroxy- 2,2'-bipyridine-1,1'-dioxide.

 The first successful synthesis of orellanine was reported in 1985.
 The total synthesis of orellanine starting with the bromination of 3-hydroxypyridine was reported a year later in 1986.